-World War II: Stalingrad (1942-43)
+World War II: Case Blue--Stalingrad (1942-43)

 The battle of Stalingrad is generally seen as the turning point in the Second World War.
-The German summer 1942 offendive aimed south at the Ukraine, the Causeses, and reaching the Volga at Stalingrad.
+The German summer 1942 offendive fouced on the south, including the Ukraine, the Causeses, and reaching the Volga at Stalingrad.
 The massive winter losses had significantly reduced the capabilities of the Wehrmacht.
 They simply were unable to accomplish the assigned objectives.
 The Wehrmacht no longer had the strength to launch a massive offensive all along the Eastern Front.
 They decided to strike in the south toward Stalingrand and the Caucuses where Hitler was especially interested in the oil resources.
-The powefull, well equipped 6th Army was assigned the task.
+The powefull, well-equipped 6th Army was assigned the task.
 Initially they achieved startling successes.
 The shatered elements of the Red Army fell back accross the Don and were persued by the 6th Army.
 German inteligence, however, failed to appreciate the ability of the Russians to form and arm replcement armies.
 Hitler refused to even listen to estimates of Soviet strength.
 Hitler here made a deadly error.
 He dividing his forces, weakening 6th Army in an effort to seize the oil rich Caucusses.
 The Red Army withdrew accross the Volga when the 6th Army reached Stalingrad on August 19, but mainatined forces needed in the city to steadily bleed the Germans.
 Stalingrad was an important industrial city and a major transportation center for southern Russia.
 Hitler was also attracted by the name of the city.
 He felt seizing the city would be a propaganda blow to Stalin and his regime.
 By fighting in the city, however, the 6th Army's powerful mobil striking potential was negated by determined Red Army soldiers.
 The Soviet counter-offensive surrounding the 6th Army in Stalingd came as a complete suprise to the Germans.
 The result when Hitler refused to let the 6th Army break out was the complete loss of the Army, the most powerfull unit in the German order of battle (December 1942-January 1943).

 Turning Point